microsoft/mona-saas/docs/README.md

 ## Where is the admin center?

 In your browser, navigate to `/admin` (e.g., `https://mona-web-***.azurewebsites.net/admin`).

+## Are guest or personal accounts allowed?

+Mona restricts administrative access to members and not guests or personal accounts.
+Please only use workplace/school accounts.

 ## How can I return to the setup wizard?